- Table of Contents

 Create in me a clean heart, O’ God, and renew a steadfast spirit within me.
 Do not cast me away from your presence, and do not take Your Holy Spirit from me.
 Restore to me the joy of your salvation, and uphold me by Your generous Spirit (Ps.
 51:10-12).

-This deep and heartfelt sorrow over sin is the result of the ministry of the Spirit's work in our hearts and will be experienced by every believer.
+This deep and heartfelt sorrow over sin is the result of the ministry of the Spirit’s work in our hearts and will be experienced by every believer.
 As a result, our hatred of sin increases becoming ever more abhorrent to us.
-When we fall into sin, the Spirit works to expose and convict, and thus we cry out for restoration, strength, and forgiveness.
+If we fall into sin, the Spirit works to expose and convict, and thus we cry out for restoration, strength, and forgiveness.
 Because of what Christ has done by way of the cross, God is there with outstretched arms.
 His justice brings us to our knees, His love lifts us up, His shed blood brushes off the filth, and faith presses on.
-For God is, "watching over the way of his saints" (Prov.
+For God is, “watching over the way of his saints” (Prov.
 2:8).
 It is in this embrace of love and forgiveness that our love for God is increased and we grow in the grace and knowledge of our Lord (2 Pet.
 3:18), and subsequently, our resolve to obey is strengthened.
 We thus discover that God uses even our times of stumbling in the process of spiritual growth (Luke 22:31-32).
 What Satan intends for evil God always makes good use of (Gen. 50:20).
-Indeed, "all things work together for the good to those who love God" (Rom.
+Indeed, “all things work together for the good to those who love God” (Rom.
 8:28).
-Shall we say then, "why not do evil that good may come?"
+Shall we say then, “why not do evil that good may come?”
 (Rom.
 3:8).
 To those who are hungering and thirsting after righteousness that can never be.
-For it is impossible for one to be indwelt by the Holy Spirit, while at the same time desiring to continue in sin (Rom.
-6:14-17), taking pleasure in unrighteousness (2 Thess.
+For it is impossible for one to be indwelt by the Holy Spirit while at the same time desiring to continue in sin (Rom.
+6:14-17) taking pleasure in unrighteousness (2 Thess.
 2:12).
-"How shall we who died to sin live any longer in it?"
+“How shall we who died to sin live any longer in it?”
 (Rom.
 6:2).
 A Christian may visit sin, but it is not possible that they can reside there.
 Charles Hodge writes,

 Another mistake on this subject is made by those who suppose that religion is a fitful sort of life; an alternation of excitement and insensibility.
 Those who labor under this delusion, are religious only on certain occasions.
 They live contentedly for months in unconcern, and then, if they can be moved to tenderness or joy, they are satisfied with the prospect of another period of collapse.
 No form of life is thus intermittent.
 Neither plants nor animals thus live.
 Men do not, when in health, pass from convulsions to fainting, and from fainting to convulsions; nor does religion, when genuine, ever assume this form.
-It has, indeed, its alternations, as there are periods of health and sickness, of vigor and lassitude, in the animal frame; but just so far as it deserves the name of religion, it is steady, active, and progressive; and not a series of spasms.14
+It has, indeed, its alternations, as there are periods of health and sickness, of vigor and lassitude, in the animal frame; but just so far as it deserves the name of religion, it is steady, active, and progressive; and not a series of spasms.15

 The sanctified now see sin as the greatest enemy of the soul.
 They become increasingly aware of its power and ability to kill, steal, and destroy their spiritual aims, purposes, relationships, happiness, well-being, and ultimately their soul.
 In its aftermath, it leaves nothing but heartache, sorrow, and misery.
 It is that with which they are at war (1 Pet.
 2:11).
 The Spirit being their most staunch and reliable ally in the battle, along with the Word as the most powerful weapon of their warfare (Eph.
 6:17, Rom.
 8:13, Ps.
 119:11).
-Acutely aware that they are the soul's only sustenance, protection and defense, and without them the war will be lost and they perish.
+Acutely aware that they are the soul’s only sustenance, protection, and defense, and without them, the war will be lost and they perish.
 We read in 2 Pet.
 1:3-5,

 His divine power has granted to us [a gift] all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us [a gift] his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.